 For a list of sexual assault programs, please see www.wcasa.org.
 In addition to providing information to victims/survivors about restraining orders, advocates can help develop a detailed safety plan and let the victim/survivor know what other services might be available to them.
-55
+52 striking, shoving, kicking, or otherwise subjecting another person to physical contact or attempting or threatening to do the same